AlfonzM/ChromediaTestProject/README.md

 ## Forgot Password (TPFND-6)

-At the `Login` page, Click on the `Forgot password?` link to reset your password.
+At the `Login` page, click on the `Forgot password?` link to reset your password.
+Enter your e-mail address and a reset password link will be sent.
+Open the link to enter a new password.

 ## Email activation (TPFND-7)